Synthetixio/SIPs/SIPS/sip-totalIssuedSynths-debtpool-snapshots.md

 #### Keeper Bot

 The public function to update the `debt pool snapshot` will require a bot to pay for the gas to read and update the snapshot value on-chain.
-This function will be expensive to execute but provide a high level of utility for minting and burning transactions that subsequently rely on the sanpshot of the synths prices and debt pool size.
+This function will be expensive to execute but provide a high level of utility for minting and burning transactions that subsequently rely on the snapshot of the synths prices and debt pool size.

+As the gas savings are in the vicinity of `~800,000` gas for minting, burning and claiming rewards, it would be possible to have SNX stakers pay a small proportion of the gas when they are minting, burning and claiming rewards towards the incentives to manage the snapshots.

 The keeper bot would aim to maintain the debt pool snapshot within a % threshold of current prices and synths total supply but balance the frequency of how often these debt pool snapshots are created.